Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been favored on the moneyline 21 total times this season.
-They've gone 16-5 in those games.
+- The Twins have put together a 17-5 record in games they were listed as the moneyline favorite (winning 77.3% of those games).

-- Minnesota has a 15-5 record (winning 75% of its games) when playing as moneyline favorites of -125 or shorter.
+- Minnesota has a 16-5 record (winning 76.2% of its games) when it has played as moneyline favorites of -120 or shorter.

-- Based on this contest's moneyline, the Twins' implied win probability is 55.6%.
+- The Twins have an implied moneyline win probability of 54.5% in this contest.

-- In the 32 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 14 times (14-15-3).
+- Minnesota has played in 33 games with over/under set, and have combined with opponents to go over the total 14 times (14-16-3).

-- The Twins have had a spread set for just one matchup this season, and they did not cover.
+- The Twins have had a spread set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.